 My darling boy,

 I love you with every ounce of my being.
-There is nothing you can ever do or ever say that will make me stop loving you.
+Nothing you can ever do or ever say will make me stop loving you.
 You are the perfect caboose to our family train, and your very presence fills my heart with joy.
 I thank God every day for the precious miracle that is your life!
 You are just the one I always wanted.

 Forever grateful to be your mom,